-Create an inviting classroom library that encourages each student to read and get tips on how to build your classroom library.
+Create an inviting classroom library that encourages each student to read.

 - Grades: PreK–K, 1–2, 3–5, 6–8

 Get valuable pointers on creating a dynamic, engaging classroom library or building on your current library.

 Use these organizational strategies to help jump start a brand new classroom library.

 Turn your classroom library into a welcoming place to read with these tips from blogger Mary Blow.

 Your classroom library will grow and develop over time.
 Keep these important functions in mind as you add to your collection.

 Find books for your classroom library that will engage your readers without breaking the bank.

 Illustrates the process of creating a top-notch classroom library, including assessing your needs, acquiring the goods, and regularly contributing to the evolution of your library.

 As much as I love books, I think children’s magazines are sometimes an even better reading tool.
 Here's why!